 We left the ceremony and headed into the venue to do our dance in front of sparkler fountains.
 The moment was extraordinary, and we got to cherish those few minutes with each other before sharing the night with our friends and family.
 We danced to “Fire and The Flood” by Vance Joy, which has always been our song.
 This moment was definitely our favorite, and we’ll cherish that memory forever.

 Do you have any advice for other couples planning a wedding?

 First (easier said than done), try not to stress!
-Things may inevitably go wrong, whether it be big or small, but don’t let it get the best of you.
-Enjoy all of the planning and make sure to take it all in.
+Things may inevitably go wrong, whether big or small, but don’t let it get the best of you.
+Enjoy all of the planning, and make sure to take it all in.
 Planning the wedding and then the day itself all flies by so quickly.
 Have fun with it!
-There’s no right or wrong way to plan a wedding, and its YOUR day!
+There’s no right or wrong way to plan a wedding, and it’s YOUR day!

 So many people will have opinions and suggestions and even criticisms.
 Do what makes you and your significant other happy because at the end of the day, your wedding is about the love you both share, and it should be something you both remember forever.

 Accessories BHLDN, Wedding Belles